mono/md-website/archived/developers/articles/obsolete-articles/creating-a-www-search-addin.md

 Now we finally gotten through all the technical problems with compiling and installing an AddIn.
 The next step is to make it do something useful.
 First we need to add references to some of the MonoDevelop mono libraries.
 Specifically we need:

-MonoDevelop.Base.dll (already included in Step II) MonoDevelop.Core.dll
+MonoDevelop.Base.dll (already included in Step II)<br/>
- MonoDevelop.Gui.Widget.dll
+MonoDevelop.Core.dll<br/>
+MonoDevelop.Gui.Widget.dll<br/>
 MonoDevelop.SourceEditor.dll

 It doesn't hurt much to include more of the .dll files in the monodevelop/bin directory, remember that auto completion do not work before you have added a reference to the library (.net assembly).
 We also need a reference to System.Web which we find in the tab Global Assembly Cache after choosing add references.
 If you do not remember the process of adding references feel free to refresh you memory.